MYSTELTAiNN-ID/mysteltainn-id.github.io/privacy-policy-joylanddotlog.md

 8. Data Controller

 For developer-collected data:
-[Studio Name Placeholder] is the data controller.
+Withering Challenger is the data controller.
 However, since no personal data is collected, no actual processing takes place.

 For Unity-collected data: